-Charles Morgan will adhere to the following rules when processing personal data on electronic devices:
+Caroline Topping will adhere to the following rules when processing personal data on electronic devices:

-- 1. Only two mobile electronic devices are used for the purposes of Charles Morgan's everyday work: the encrypted laptop described above (as a matter of course) and (occasionally) a smartphone with password/fingerprint protection and a secure folder for email (Samsung Knox software).
-Charles Morgan uses the POP3 Protocol for collection of e-mail from his secure server so that upon collection on Charles Morgan's laptop the email is deleted at the server and exists only locally thereafter.
-Prior to that, emails may be viewed and accessed using email software in a secure folder on his smartphone.
-Emails accessed via the smartphone are few in number and are deleted extremely regularly, approximately daily.
-No other device is used to access Charles Morgan's e-mail. - 2.
-Computers or devices will be placed so that their screens cannot be overlooked, especially when working in co-working areas or public places. - 3.
-Extreme care is taken to ensure that client data and personal data relating to data subjects contained on laptops, removable devices and removable storage media is not lost or stolen.
-Data is never carried in an unencrypted form and the laptop is always fully closed down and switched off when not in use whilst in transit.
-Whenever and wherever it is physically feasible (including while working in Chambers or at home) the laptop is lassoed to a secure binding post using a Kensington lock with a combination padlock. - 4.
-Laptops and other removable devices are never left unattended in public places or in a car. - 5.
-The material on any laptop or other removable device is kept to the minimum necessary to enable work to be carried out efficiently, in accordance with the protocol set out above. - 6.
-All devices containing work-related data (whether or not this data amounts to personal data under the GDPR):
+- 1. When accessing emails from a smartphone or tablet, the device will be suitably password-protected and, if appropriate, encrypted.
+Caroline Topping operates an 'inbox zero' policy so that the number of emails stored on any device are at a minimum. - 2.
+Computers or devices will not be placed so that their screens can be overlooked, especially when working in co-working areas or public places. - 3.
+Extreme care will be taken to ensure that client data and personal data relating to data subjects contained on laptops, removable devices and removable storage media is not lost or stolen. - 4.
+Laptops and other removable devices will never be left unattended in public places or left in a car overnight - 5.
+The material on any laptop or other removable device will be kept to the minimum necessary to enable work to be carried out efficiently - 6.
+The electronic storage of case files will carry with it minimum levels of security, namely that all devices containing work-related data (whether or not this data amounts to personal data under the GDPR) will: - a) Be password-protected - b) Have up-to-date anti-virus and anti-spyware software - c) Be subjected to regular virus scans - d) Be protected by an appropriate firewall for the computer used - e) Only connect to secure wifi or mobile data internet connections, or public wifi connections via a virtual private network if appropriate

-- a. are password-protected - b. have up-to-date anti-virus software (Kaspersky Internet Security 2018) and, in the case of the laptop, Malwarebytes Premium anti-malware software) - c. are subjected to regular automatic virus scans - d. are protected by an appropriate firewall (Windows 10 on the laptop, Android on the smartphone) - e. are connected only to secure wifi or mobile data internet connections, or public wifi connections via a virtual private network - f. have regular automatic operating software updates (Windows 10 on the laptop, Android on the smartphone) - g. have care taken to avoid malware or virus infection. - 7.
-When travelling away from Chambers and home, the contents of the laptop are backed up daily to a portable encrypted USB disc drive (Becrypt Disc Protect) carried on Charles Morgan's person or kept in close proximity at all times.
-On return to base, data is backed up to other drives as described above. - 8.
-Where Chambers receives removable storage media carrying data controlled by Charles Morgan from clients or third parties it will hold these securely until collected by Charles Morgan and such removable media will only be transferred in physical form by tracked or registered services such as tracked DX or post. - 9.
-Charles Morgan maintains a log of all computers and devices used for storing or working on case files.
+- f) Have regular operating software updates - g) Have care taken with them such that malware or virus infection shall be avoided at all costs - h) Work in progress will be regularly backed up, and back-up media used for case files will be locked away securely, or be saved to a secure cloud computing folder - i) Computers used for working on case files at home will be protected from unauthorised and unrestricted access by third parties including family members. - 7.
+The use of removable storage media (such as memory sticks, rewritable disks, removable hard disk drives and USB drives) will only be used to store personal data controlled by Caroline Topping with the express authorisation of Caroline Topping, and only in particular circumstances necessary for work-related purposes.
+Where Chambers receives removable storage media carrying data controlled by Caroline Topping from clients or third parties it will hold these securely until collected by Caroline Topping and such removable media will only be transferred in physical form by tracked or registered services such as tracked DX or post. - 8.
+Laptop computers will be encrypted to FIPS 140-2 or CCTM (CESG Claims Tested Mark) standards or to such other standards as may be approved by Caroline Topping 's professional clients.
+Whole-disk encryption rather than folder encryption is required. - 9.
+Caroline Topping maintains a log of all computers and devices used for storing or working on case files.
 The log is maintained and updated from time to time and records type, model and serial number of each device, together with the details and currency of any anti-virus, anti-spyware, encryption or other security software maintained on each machine.
-Charles Morgan will only use devices that are on this log for processing client data.
+Caroline Topping will only use devices that are on this log for processing client data.